oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/cis_oci_function/README.md

 Use `manage repos in tenancy` only when a broader tenancy-wide repository grant is acceptable.

-Direct input with `ocir_username` and `ocir_password` is still supported by setting `use_ocir_vault_credentials` to false, but Vault-backed credentials are preferred when avoiding credential exposure in Terraform variables and state is required.

 ## Function Source Code

 The function source code must be available for the configuration, properly structured according to *fn* requirements.
 For instance, a Python *fn* function would be comprised of the following files:

 - **func.py**: the function source code in Python.
-It wraps the CIS report script for OCI Functions, parses function config safely, and returns JSON invocation status.
+It wraps the CIS Compliance Script for OCI Functions, parses function config safely, and returns JSON invocation status.
 - **func.yaml**: minimum amount of information required to build and run the function, including the function name, version and entrypoint.
 The name and version attributes are used by the Terraform automation.
 In fact, the version attribute is the only value you change to trigger the function code (re)deployment into OCI Registry.
 - **requirements.txt**: defines the external packages and dependencies required by the function.
-- **cis_reports.py**: optional vendored OCI CIS report script used only when `script_version` is set to `bundled`.
+- **cis_reports.py**: optional vendored CIS Compliance Script used only when `script_version` is set to `bundled`.
 Otherwise the function downloads the selected script version at runtime.

 ## Environment